Z-Test or T-test, what test should I use?

 In both tests, we use the sample standard deviation.

-Since the null assumption is correct, we expect the type I error, the probability to reject the correct H0, to be 0.05. (as this is the significance level definition) For the Z-test, even for a sample size of 30, the type I error is ~0.06 instead of 0.05, This means that in the simulation we rejected 0.06 of the cases.
+Since the null assumption is correct, we expect the type I error, the probability to reject the correct H0, to be 0.05. (as this is the significance level definition).
+For the z-test, even for a sample size of 30, the type I error is ~0.06 instead of 0.05, this means that in the simulation we rejected 0.06 of the cases, instead of 0.05!

 The following charts show the actual type I error in the simulation